The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 - Draw or tape a narrow strip.
 Keep it about one fifth of the page width or smaller.

-- Put small information in the rail.
+- Put compact information in the rail.
 Date, place, weather, mood, or a three-item list works well.

 - Use the open field for one note.
-The main page can hold a paragraph, a photo, or one large memo.
+The main page can hold a paragraph, a photo print, or one large memo.

 Filled example